-Speed Limit simply means the maximum permitted posted speed of any vehicle in a road or highway.
+Speed Limit simply means the maximum permitted posted speed of any vehicle on a road or highway.
 What you see on the speed signboard, is the upper limit of the road in Kph or Mph depending on the national speed unit standard.

 Normally National Roads, Motorway and Freeways provide high-speed limits and the posted limits are placed at every entry point of those roads and, also with the repeater speed signposts at regular interval.
 Generally, the speed limits are quite constant along the whole stretch of that road until a reduced speed is proposed due to some temporary traffic management during ongoing road maintenance or construction.

 What I mean here that these motorways are fully monitored with a CCTV control system and at any section of the motorway, if a road accident takes place, then CCTV control unit reports it and that particular lane is prohibited to use for a very long length and remaining lanes are set for a lower speed limit.

-By doing this, the whole situation of traffic jams for longer duration is minimised and traffic continues to run but at a slower pace.
+By doing this, the whole situation of traffic jams for a longer duration is minimised and traffic continues to run but at a slower pace.

 Speed limits are set by national governing laws and applied to all roads of the countries.
 However, the speed of local roads can be reduced by local authorities to meet local circumstances such as high pedestrianised area, high streets, school zone, hospitals, etc.